nilostolte/nilostolte/README.md

 ### Graphics designers as vector graphics GUI creators.

-The main advantage of using vector graphics primitives for GUI contruction on the other hand, are neither one cited above.
+The main advantage of using vector graphics primitives for GUI construction on the other hand, are neither one cited above.
 The actual quite important consequence of such choice is to be able to use vector graphics art conceaved by **graphics designers** to define the GUI shapes and their appearence.
 For a long time GUIs were exclusively designed by programmers, not artists, and had terrible appearences and no appeal.
 Not only that but **frameworks** for GUI construction, which are basically designed by programmers, are extremely standardized, difficult to be customized and complex to learn and use.